Jill Lenhart, M.D.

 - Maintains the big picture of your overall health and treatment needs

 Establishing care at Mayo Clinic Health System is easy.
-Find your local clinic's contact information for help selecting a primary care provider and transferring medical records.
+Find your local clinic's contact information for help selecting a primary care provider and transferring health records.

 What is team-based care?